vkdolea/age-system/README.md

 - Shift, Alt, Ctrl keys support to change certain types of roll
 - Drag and drop owned weapons and power to macro bar to create attack shortcuts
 - Possibility to add Conditions on characters (effects must be set manually)
+- Add Stunt Die or Focus (or both) to damage roll when rolling from chart

 ## Credits
 Icons were used from [game-icons.net](https://game-icons.net).
 This icons were published under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.
 Here is a list of all icons used: